jacobparis/serverless-gitpod-launcher/README.md

 ## `.gitpod.template.yml`

-Becomes the new `.gitpod.yml` for the repo
+Becomes the new `.gitpod.yml` for the repo if it doesn't already have one

 ## Examples